 The accompanying unaudited condensed consolidated financial statements included herein have been prepared in accordance with accounting principles generally accepted in the United States of America ("GAAP") and applicable rules and regulations of the U.S. Securities and Exchange Commission (the "SEC") regarding interim financial reporting.
 Certain information and disclosures normally included in the financial statements prepared in accordance with GAAP have been condensed or omitted pursuant to such rules and regulations.
-These unaudited condensed consolidated financial statements should be read together with the Company's audited consolidated financial statements and accompanying notes as of and for the years ended December 31, 2021 and for the period from July 31, 2020 (inception) through December 31, 2020 and Inspirato LLC's audited consolidated financial statements and accompanying notes for the years ended December 31, 2020 and 2021 included in the final prospectus statement dated March 10, 2022 filed with the SEC pursuant to Rule 424(b)(3) under the Securities Act.
+These unaudited condensed consolidated financial statements should be read together with the Company's audited consolidated financial statements and accompanying notes as of and for the years ended December 31, 2021 and for the period from

+July 31, 2020 (inception) through December 31, 2020 and Inspirato LLC's audited consolidated financial statements and accompanying notes for the years ended December 31, 2020 and 2021 included in the final prospectus statement dated March 10, 2022 filed with the SEC pursuant to Rule 424(b)(3) under the Securities Act.

-In management's opinion, these unaudited condensed consolidated financial statements have been prepared on the same basis as the audited annual financial statements and reflect all adjustments, which include normal recurring adjustments, necessary for the fair statement of the Company's financial position as of June 30, 2022 and the results of operations for the three and six months ended June 30, 2022 are not necessarily indicative of the results to be expected for the full year ending December 31, 2022 or any other future interim or annual period.
+In management's opinion, these unaudited condensed consolidated financial statements have been prepared on the same basis as the audited annual financial statements and reflect all adjustments, which include normal recurring adjustments, necessary for the fair statement of the Company's financial position as of September 30, 2022 and the results of operations for the three and nine months ended September 30, 2022.
+The results of operations for the three and nine months ended September 30, 2022 are not necessarily indicative of the results to be expected for the full year ending December 31, 2022 or any other future interim or annual period.

-For the three and six months ended June 30, 2021, these unaudited condensed consolidated financial statements present the consolidated results of operations, comprehensive income (loss), cash flows and changes in equity of Inspirato LLC.
-The condensed consolidated balance sheet as of December 31, 2021 presents the financial condition of Inspirato LLC and its wholly-owned subsidiaries.
+For the three and nine months ended September 30, 2021, these unaudited condensed consolidated financial statements present the consolidated results of operations, comprehensive income (loss), cash flows and changes in equity of Inspirato LLC.
+The condensed consolidated balance sheet as of December 31, 2021 presents the financial condition of Inspirato LLC and its wholly owned subsidiaries.
 All intercompany balances and transactions of Inspirato LLC have been eliminated.

-The Business Combination was accounted for as a reverse recapitalization and the financial statements presented herein are for Inspirato Incorporated and its subsidiaries, including Inspirato LLC.
+The Business Combination was accounted for as a reverse recapitalization and the condensed consolidated financial statements presented herein are for Inspirato Incorporated and its subsidiaries, including Inspirato LLC.
 Inspirato LLC was the accounting acquirer of Thayer and the financial statements for all periods prior to February 11, 2022 are those of Inspirato LLC.
 See Note 3 - Reverse Recapitalization for more information.

 In accordance with Accounting Standards Codification ("ASC") Topic 805, "Business Combinations" the historical equity of Inspirato LLC has been recast in all periods up to the Closing Date, to reflect the number of shares of Inspirato Incorporated's Class A Common Stock (as defined below) and Class V Common Stock (as defined below) issued to Inspirato LLC Holders in connection with the Business Combination.
 The Company recast the units outstanding related to the historical Inspirato LLC preferred units and common units (the "Historical Inspirato LLC Equity") prior to the Business Combination, reflecting the exchange ratio of 1-for-37.2275, pursuant to the Business Combination Agreement.
-The consolidated financial statements and related notes thereto give effect to the conversion for all periods presented.
-The consolidated financial statements do not necessarily represent the capital structure of Inspirato Incorporated had the Business Combination occurred in prior periods.
+The condensed consolidated financial statements and related notes thereto give effect to the conversion for all periods presented.
+The condensed consolidated financial statements do not necessarily represent the capital structure of Inspirato Incorporated had the Business Combination occurred in prior periods.